-Our programs are designed to help you elevate Diversity and Inclusion from a Human Resources initiative to a foundational pillar of your organizational culture.
+Our programs are designed to help you elevate Diversity and Inclusion from a staff initiative to a foundational pillar of your organizational culture.

 It is no longer possible, or desirable, to have your employees “leave their emotions at the door.”

 Transforming command and control cultures into inclusive workplaces of coaching and collaboration requires higher levels of emotional intelligence.

 Accordant Co-CEO, Andrew Faas, has been a long-time supporter of The Yale Center of Emotional Intelligence, whose ground-breaking research has informed our development of workshops, programs and processes that can help you develop a more emotionally intelligent workforce.

 Achieving a high engagement, diverse and inclusive culture requires instinctive behaviors that support your organizational strategy, goals, and values.

 Operational changes are important but truly inclusive workplaces are driven by adaptive changes across your management team.

 Our executive coaching processes are tailored to each individual’s needs and their learning, problem-solving, emotional and behavioral styles for authentic and sustainable mindset-and-behavior change.